 The steel-stringed acoustic guitar is usually credited with being developed by C.F.
 Martin and Company sometime during the 1830s.
 Although other "gut-stringed" acoustics were around at that time, it was the Martin Company that introduced the idea of cross-bracing underneath the soundboard which enabled the guitar to support the heavier steel strings.

-There is approximately 160 lbs. of tension created by the use of steel strings so they should …
+There is approximately 160 lbs. of tension created by the use of steel strings so they should never be put on a classic guitar.
+Classical …

 Have you ever wondered what the best woods for an acoustic guitar might be?
 I'm not a luthier, but I recently did a little research of my own which may help to shed some light on the subject.